Poor Oral Hygiene Symptoms and Health Risks

 - Floss daily

-- Schedule appointments with your dental hygienist every 6 months
+- Schedule bi-annual appointments with your dental hygienist

 If you suspect you may be suffering from gum disease, don’t delay in contacting our team of Madison dentists.
-We will evaluate the current state of your mouth and come up with a customized treatment plan to help stop and reverse any gum disease which could be affecting your health.
+We will evaluate the current state of your mouth and come up with a customized treatment plan to help stop or reverse the gum disease affecting your health.